 Every day consists of short lectures with examples, and exercises in which you apply what you have learned right away.
 The focus in the exercises and assignment is the coding in R and how to apply and to interpret generalized linear regression models.
 After class, you are supposed to work on an assignment in which you integrate what you have learned in the exercises during class.
 This assignment will be graded.

-Download here the detailed preliminary course syllabus.
+Download the course syllabus.

 Continue reading below for more information